-This morning I left the house with two plans:
+This morning I left the house with 2 plans:

 - Plan A: go look for otters.

-- Plan B: hike Spout Path, in case no otters show up.
+- Plan B: hike Spout Path, when no otters show up.

 The seal kept me amused for a while as it swam back and forth, sometimes coming in close to get a better look at me.
 As I moved around the docks to explore different angles, a curious head poked up out of a hole right beside me, not an otter, but an American mink: